Primrose logo

 Excellent

 Primrose earns an Excellent Stability Score.
-Three-year turnover of 0.21% is well below the typical Children's Services franchise (around 4%), signaling far stronger retention than industry peers.
-Out of 3 total exits over the three reported years, ceased operations dominated with 2, alongside 1 termination and no non-renewals or franchisor buybacks; this occurred across about 505 franchised outlets in the most recent year.
+Three-year turnover of 0.40% is well below the typical Children's Services franchise (around 3.5%), and it places the franchise among the lowest-churn 10% of Children's Services franchises.
+Out of 6 total exits, ceased operations dominated with 4, alongside 1 termination, 1 non-renewal, and no franchisor buybacks.

 Unit Growth Analysis